-The second season of The Handmaid’s Tale premieres on Hulu on April 25.
-So, a week from today, we’ll learn what happens to June (Elisabeth Moss), the 30-something book editor and mother turned child-bearing chattel.
+The second season of The Handmaid’s Tale premieres on Hulu on 25th April (UK release TBC).
+So, pretty soon, we’ll learn what happens to June (Elisabeth Moss), the 30-something book editor and mother turned child-bearing chattel.
 A week from today, we’ll be plunged back into the eerie world of The Handmaid’s Tale, where everything — from the camera angles to the lighting to the entire premise of the society — seems deliberately designed to make us uncomfortable.

 Given the looming proximity to season 2, I’ve been thinking a lot about the world of the Handmaid’s Tale — how it happened, and why it happened.
 I think about the Commanders drawing up the blueprints for a new society that divides women into rigid castes, back when they weren’t Commanders but just dudes with an outsized sense of self-importance.
 I think about men who dreamt of boiling down women’s careers, ambitions, dreams, and accomplishments, and leaving only their capacity to serve Gilead through rearing children or cleaning houses or toiling to their deaths in the colonies.
 I think about men who’d be happy to redefine womanhood without asking permission.

 After completing season 1, we can probably all give a lecture explaining Gilead's trademark warped version of Christianity.
 According to Gilead's governing philosophy, we are all fallen creatures.
 If we are to remain moral, we need to be forced back into a rigid system of structure and servitude.
 So the collective purpose of all women is reduced to being caretakers, in a variety of strata.
 Everything that makes women “dangerous” — or anything that makes her able to tempt a man into behaving immorally — is curtailed through uniforms, and punishable by death or exile.